 The Board has engaged KPMG to assist the Trustee-Manager with developing RHT’s inaugural Sustainability Report, which can be found on pages 45 to 64 of the Annual Report.
 The Board has ultimate responsibility and oversight for the Sustainability Report.
 Management has established a Sustainability Working Committee and a Sustainability Steering Committee, for reporting of sustainability issues to the Board on at least a quarterly basis.

 Principle 2: There should be a strong and independent element on the Board, which is able to exercise objective judgement on corporate affairs independently, in particular, from Management and 10% shareholders.
 No individual or small group of individuals should be allowed to dominate the Board’s decision making.

 There are seven Directors on the Board of RHT TM, of which a majority or five of the Directors, including the Chairman of the Board, are independent and Non-executive Directors.
 The remaining two Directors are Executive and Non-independent Directors.

 The BTR provides that:

-Mr Ravi Mehrotra, our Executive Chairman, Mr Gurpreet Singh Dhillon, our Chief Executive Officer (“CEO”) and Mr Pawanpreet Singh, our Chief Financial Officer (“CFO”) are not considered to be independent under the CG Code 2012 and/or the BTR Section 3 and 4.
+Mr Ravi Mehrotra, our former Executive Chairman, Mr Gurpreet Singh Dhillon, our Chief Executive Officer (“CEO”) and Mr Pawanpreet Singh, our Chief Financial Officer (“CFO”) are not considered to be independent under the CG Code 2012 and/or the BTR Section 3 and 4.

 1 Independent from management and business relationships with the Trustee-Manager as defined under Section 3 of the BTR.